-Complaints alleging retaliation may be filed according to the grievance procedures for sex discrimination through the Discrimination, Harassment, and Retaliation Prevention Policy.
+Complaints alleging retaliation may be filed according to the grievance procedures for sex discrimination available at Student Conduct Code and the Harassment, Discrimination, and Retaliation Prevention Policy.

-Finding an individual responsible with a violation for making a materially false statement in bad faith in the course of a grievance proceeding under this policy does not constitute retaliation prohibited under this section, provided, however, that a determination regarding responsibility, alone, is not sufficient to determine that any party made a materially false statement in bad faith.
+Charging an individual with a Conduct Code violation for making a materially false statement in bad faith in the course of a grievance proceeding under this policy does not constitute retaliation prohibited under of this section, provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.

-XII.
 Confidentiality

-Consistent with the requirements of this policy, the University shall keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report or filed a Formal Complaint of sexual harassment, any complainant, any individual who has been reported to be the perpetrator of sex discrimination, any respondent, and any witness, except as may be permitted by the FERPA statute, 20 U.S.C.
+Consistent with the requirements of this policy, Chapman University shall keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report or filed a Formal Complaint of sexual harassment, any complainant, any individual who has been reported to be the perpetrator of sex discrimination, any respondent, and any witness, except as may be permitted by the FERPA statute, 20 U.S.C.
 1232g, or FERPA regulations, 34 CFR part 99, or as required by law, or to carry out the purposes of 34 CFR part 106, including the conduct of any investigation, hearing, or judicial proceeding arising thereunder.
-This means that The University will protect the party's privacy consistent with this policy but may disclose information to those who have a legitimate need to know and in order to process complaints under this policy.
+This means that Chapman University will protect the party's privacy consistent with this Policy but may disclose information to those who have a legitimate need to know and in order to process complaints under this policy.

 Confidentiality is not absolute, however.
-Where criminal conduct has occurred, or where the health and/or safety of others in the community may be in danger, it may be necessary for the University to take appropriate steps to protect the safety of its students and employees, including the person who has reported the misconduct.
+Where criminal conduct has occurred, or where the health and/or safety of others in the community may be in danger, it may be necessary for Chapman University to take appropriate steps to protect the safety of its students and employees, including the person who has reported the misconduct.

-Counselors and medical providers working at or on behalf of the University are Confidential Resources.
-In most cases, Confidential Resources at the University will not share the substance of any such communications or that such communications occurred without consent.
-Individuals who wish to talk about issues related to sexual harassment or sexual misconduct confidentially, with the understanding that the University will not take any action based on such confidential communications, are encouraged to contact one of these Confidential Resources.
+Counselors and medical providers working at or on behalf of Chapman University are considered privileged and Confidential Resources In most cases, Confidential Resources at Chapman University will not share the substance of any such communications or that such communications occurred without consent.
+Individuals who wish to talk about issues related to sexual harassment or sexual misconduct confidentially, with the understanding that Chapman University will not take any action based on such confidential communications, are encouraged to contact one of these Confidential Resources.